 Use: Garnishes, Stuffings

 Chiffonade is a French term that means little ribbons.
-It is a slicing technique used on leafy green vegetables and herbs such as spinach, sorrel, and flat-leaved herb like basil, mint.
+It is a slicing technique used on leafy green vegetables and herbs such as spinach, sorrel, and flat-leaved herbs like basil and mint.

 This technique is accomplished by stacking leaves, rolling them tightly, then slicing the leaves perpendicular to the roll.
 Now gently separate the shreds using your fingertips, and you will have chiffonade.